PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 check whether that variable is declared in previously.
 If you find a variable is declared before, you should call the helper funtion [`printVarReDeclarationInformation`](src/ClangHw2.cpp#L37) with the variable name, line number where it was initially defined, and line number where it is being redefined.
-(You do not have to do the scope analysis and test the variable reachability test, we leave those for future assignments.)

 When you fully implemented both the tasks and run the tool with [`gcd.c`](gcd.c), you will see the following output
 ```